ValdikSS/GoodbyeDPI/README.md

 ### Passive DPI

 Most Passive DPI send HTTP 302 Redirect if you try to access blocked website over HTTP and TCP Reset in case of HTTPS, faster than destination website.
-Packets sent by DPI have always have IP Identification field equal to `0x0000` or `0x0001`, as seen with Russian providers.
+Packets sent by DPI always have IP Identification field equal to `0x0000` or `0x0001`, as seen with Russian providers.
 These packets, if they redirect you to another website (censorship page), are blocked by GoodbyeDPI.

 ### Active DPI